AdobeDocs/experience-cloud.en/help/website-implementation/id-service.md

     1. Go to the `Application` tab
     1. Expand `Cookies` on the left side
     1. Click on the domain `https://aem.enablementadobe.com`
     1. Look for the AMCV_ cookie on the right hand side.
-You might see several since have loaded the We.Retail site using both it's hardcoded Launch property as well as mapped to your own.
+You might see several since have loaded the Luma site using both it's hardcoded Launch property as well as mapped to your own.

    ![Verify the AMCV_ cookie](images/idservice-AMCVCookie.png)